ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lectures/lect17.md

 ---
 num: "lect17"
-desc: "Data structures- why do we need them, how do we choose them?"
+desc: "Data structures- why do we need them, how do we choose them?
+Drawing memory maps for data structures we have learned"
 ready: false
 pdfurl: /lectures/CS16_Lecture17.pdf
 annotatedpdfurl: